rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_easy_wp_smtp.md

 may be value in the others as well (such as other users).
 The debug log saved in loot may also contain the SMTP username and password.

+There is one potential false negative case where the `aggressive` option should be used.
+If debug mode was enabled, however only the `Test Email` was used (or no legit email has been sent by the server), the debug file won't exist yet.
+This will be remedied by the first password reset request, but to avoid this module being too noisy, it won't happen unles `aggressive` is set to `true`.

 To summarize:

 1. Vulnerable version of Easy WP SMTP